tooniez/restassured-maven-java/README.md

 ### Test config

-A `./src/test/java/BaseTest.java` class is used to extend on all tests.
-Currently its configured to load api key stored in `.env` file using a `@BeforeClass` decorator from `JUnit`
+A `./src/test/java/BaseTest.java` class should be used to extend on all tests.
+Currently its configured to load api_key stored in `.env` file using a `@BeforeClass` decorator.

 ```
     protected static Dotenv dotenv;